 Income Statement Comparison

-The following table presents a comparative analysis of the most recent income statements for Teradyne, Inc. (TER) and ATS Corporation (ATS), highlighting key financial metrics for both companies.
+The following table provides a comparison of the most recent income statements for Teradyne, Inc. and ATS Corporation.
+This data can help investors gauge the financial health and performance trends of these companies.

 Interpretation of Income Statement